 General

-The CSTS Specification Framework (reference [1]) specifies that certain parameters and events be specified for the functional resource that represents each CSTS Provider.
+The CSTS Specification Framework (reference [1]) specifies that certain parameters and events are specified for the functional resource that represents each CSTS Provider.
 The configuration and operation of an instance of the Service Control service requires that the managed information specified in this section be established at the Service Provider prior to the start of the service instance provision period.

 common CSTS manageed information